EOSIO/spec-repo/esl_flexible_notify.md

 * Off-chain processes may get the sender by looking at receiver of the action referred to by `creator_action_ordinal` in the notification's action trace.

-This EEP is a variation on signals and slots, similar to boost::signal2 or Qt.
+This ESL is a variation on signals and slots, similar to boost::signal2 or Qt.
 A major difference is that both sides must opt in to a pairing.
 The sending contract chooses which contracts may opt into receiving, and the receiving contracts opt in to which contracts they listen to.
 Once this system is implemented, `require_recipient` will be deprecated.